Regional Internet registry: Address Supporting Organization

 The NRO is formally affiliated with ICANN in its role as ICANN's Address Supporting Organization (ASO).
 According to the ASO website, its purpose is "to review and develop recommendations on Internet Protocol (IP) address policy and to advise the ICANN Board on policy issues relating to the operation, assignment, and management of IP addresses."
-The ASO is made of up of representatives from each of the five regional internet registries.
+The ASO is made up of representatives from each of the five regional internet registries.
 It nominates two members of the ICANN board of directors.
 Its members make up the Address Council.

 Local Internet registry

-A local Internet registry (LIR) is an organization that has been allocated a block of IP addresses by a RIR, and that assigns most parts of this block to its own customers.
+A local Internet registry (LIR) is an organization that has been allocated a block of IP addresses by an RIR, and that assigns most parts of this block to its own customers.
 Most LIRs are Internet service providers, enterprises, or academic institutions.
 Membership in a regional Internet registry is required to become a LIR.